DataDog/browser-sdk/packages/rum/README.md

 });
 ```

-For example, to collect 100% of your sessions with only Session Replay RUM data:
+For example, to track 100% of your sessions as Session Replay RUM:

 ```
 datadogRum.init({